Sun-1: Hardware

 The Sun-1 workstation was based on the Stanford University SUN workstation designed by Andy Bechtolsheim (advised by Vaughan Pratt and Forest Baskett), a graduate student and co-founder of Sun Microsystems.
 At the heart of this design were the Multibus CPU, memory, and video display cards.
 The cards used in the Sun-1 workstation were a second-generation design with a private memory bus allowing memory to be expanded to 2 MB without performance degradation.

 The Sun 68000 board introduced in 1982 was a powerful single-board computer.
-It combined a 10 MHz Motorola 68000 microprocessor, a Sun designed memory management unit (MMU), 256 KB of zero wait state memory with parity, up to 32 KB of EPROM memory, two serial ports, a 16-bit parallel port and an Intel Multibus (IEEE 796 bus) interface in a single 12 in, 6.75 in Multibus form factor.
+It combined a 10 MHz Motorola 68000 microprocessor, a Sun-designed memory management unit (MMU), 256 KB of zero wait state memory with parity, up to 32 KB of EPROM memory, two serial ports, a 16-bit parallel port and an Intel Multibus (IEEE 796 bus) interface in a single 12 in, 6.75 in Multibus form factor.

-By using the Motorola 68000 processor tightly coupled with the Sun-1 MMU the Sun 68000 CPU board was able to support a multi-tasking operating system such as UNIX.
-It included an advanced Sun designed multi-process two-level memory management unit with facilities for memory protection, code sharing and demand paging of memory.
+By using the Motorola 68000 processor tightly coupled with the Sun-1 MMU, the Sun 68000 CPU board was able to support a multi-tasking operating system such as UNIX.
+It included an advanced Sun-designed multi-process two-level MMU with facilities for memory protection, code sharing and demand paging of memory.
 The Sun-1 MMU was necessary because the Motorola 68451 MMU did not always work correctly with the 68000 and could not always restore the processor state after a page fault.

 The CPU board included 256 KB of memory which could be replaced or augmented with two additional memory cards for a total of 2 MB.
 Although the memory cards used the Multibus form factor, they only used the Multibus interface for power; all memory access was via the smaller private P2 bus.
 This was a synchronous private memory bus that allowed for simultaneous memory input/output transfers.
 It also allowed for full performance zero wait state operation of the memory.
-When installing the first 1 MB expansion board either the 256 Kb of memory on the CPU board or the first 256 KB on the expansion board had to be disabled.
+When installing the first 1 MB expansion board, either the 256 Kb of memory on the CPU board or the first 256 KB on the expansion board had to be disabled.

 On-board I/O included a dual serial port UART and a 16-bit parallel port.
 The serial ports were implemented with an Intel 8274 UART and later with a NEC D7201C UART.
 Serial port A was wired as a data communications equipment (DCE) port and had full modem control.
 It was also the console port if no graphical display was installed in the system.
 Serial port B was wired as a data terminal equipment (DTE) port and had no modem control.
 Both serial ports could also be used as terminal ports allowing three people to use one workstation, although two did not have graphical displays.
 The 16-bit parallel port was a special-purpose port for connecting 8-bit parallel port keyboard and 8-bit parallel port optical mouse for workstations with graphical displays.
 The parallel port was never used as a general purpose parallel printer port.